Islamic design

 What I find interesting in these cases is the resemblance there is to the conscious or subconscious study of Islamic patterning; not in the accuracy of their geometry, but in the irregularity and lack of conformity, a similar characteristic to the manner in which Islamic patterns encourage the eye and mind to wander in exploration of the geometry driving their forms.
 Although flowers have a discrete number of petals and Islamic patterns have implied continuity outside their actual fields, there still seems to be a similarity.

 But not all elements in nature, in this particular case, flowers, have geometries radiating from a single point in straight lines.
 This is discussed on the previous page, but I will add a couple of images to show there is more to be looked at than the more regular geometries above.
+Nor is it just plants that can illustrate radial patterns; snails are a very common example, this shell illustrating rotation clockwise from the centre.

 A flower with a spiral leaf pattern